ember-learn/ember-blog/content/the-ember-times-issue-177.md

 title: The Ember Times - Issue No. 177
 authors:
   - jared-galanis
-  - the-crowd # replace with real authors from the author folder (add yourself if you're not there)
+  - amy-lam
 date: 2021-04-09T00:00:00.000Z
 tags:
   - newsletter
   - '2021'
 ---

-<SAYING-HELLO-IN-YOUR-FAVORITE-LANGUAGE> Emberistas! 🐹
+👋 Emberistas! 🐹

+EmberConf videos 🔥 📼,
 Virtual Ember Meetups 🐹

-EmberConf Videos 🔥 📼,
-Achieving A11y Automation Testing 🎥,
+Achieving a11y automation testing 🎥,
+Severless functions in Ember and Glimmer 💯

 ---

 ## [Virtual EmberConf 2021 🔥 📼](https://www.youtube.com/playlist?list=PL4eq2DPpyBbkc3vz8_N4xkeboowQcPQbK)

 Heyo!
 Did you miss out on Virtual EmberConf 2021?
 Did you see some talks, but missed others?
-Did you watch all of the content, but want to re-watch things!? 👀 Fear not, the the suite of full conference talks can now be found online now as [individual videos](https://www.youtube.com/playlist?list=PL4eq2DPpyBbkc3vz8_N4xkeboowQcPQbK).
+Did you watch all of the content, but want to re-watch things!? 👀 Fear not, the suite of full conference talks can now be found online now as [individual videos](https://www.youtube.com/playlist?list=PL4eq2DPpyBbkc3vz8_N4xkeboowQcPQbK).

 If you didn't get a chance to see them you shouldn't miss the two part keynote [part 1](https://www.youtube.com/watch?v=pJPUQQQ9QDg&list=PL4eq2DPpyBbkc3vz8_N4xkeboowQcPQbK&index=10) and [part 2](https://www.youtube.com/watch?v=1Z6cLV2licU&list=PL4eq2DPpyBbkc3vz8_N4xkeboowQcPQbK&index=11) by none other than our own [Yehuda Katz (@wycats)](https://github.com/wycats) and [Godfrey Chan @chancancode)](https://github.com/chancancode).